About David Wight

 Water had been the source of David’s most profound life experiences and that day by the waterfall he found his inspiration.
 It was only after his experience at the glass house that he knew, glass was the only material with the power to capture the movement of water.

-David studied at the Pilchuck School in Stanwood, Washington and began making fountains in an attempt to capture the moving water.
-His pieces were artistically beautiful however David wanted to create a solid sculpture that embodied the essence and movement of water not just a vessel.
+David studied at the Pilchuck School and began making fountains in an attempt to capture the moving water.
+He continued to explore design ideas longing for a solid sculpture that embodied the essence and movement of water not just a vessel.
 David began to utilize ancient Italian tools along with tools he created to achieve the style of glass-work he envisioned.

-David finds inspiration in the beauty of the Cascade Mountains, San Juan Islands and the Pacific Ocean’s crashing waves.
-Creating each piece by hand David is constantly challenged by the molten medium of hot glass.
-He strives to freeze a moment, capture the beauty, grace and power of water in its most dynamic form: The Wave.
+David strives to freeze a moment, capture the beauty, grace and power of water in its most dynamic form: The Wave.